 It would be easy to see how older children who may just check an app quickly and then jump back out might forget to turn the allowance clock off and lose all their time for the day.
 This happened to my own kids several times.
 However, a child can't just leave the countdown clock turned off, as all apps would be blocked except the OurPact Jr. app.

 I did discover one loophole in the time management system: Content, such as a movie or a music service, playing in a picture-in-picture window on the child's device when the time allowance runs out can keep playing indefinitely.

 OurPact doesn't offer any specific SMS text-message management, so if you want to monitor the content of your child's text messages or block specific contacts, then OurPact isn't for you.

 But OurPact can block messaging apps, whether or not they handle SMS, completely.
 It claimed to be the only parental-control app that can block iMessage on iOS, and sure enough, it was the only app I tested that could.

 So while OurPact lacks granular control over or monitoring of text messages, you can at least limit the windows of time or the apps that your child can use for messaging.

-OurPact ticks almost all the desirable boxes with its location tracking on Android, but because of Apple's recent changes, this feature is no longer available on iOS.
+OurPact ticks almost all the desirable boxes with its location tracking on Android.
 The location pane allows you to quickly view a child's current location, but the geofencing available through the Places functionality is a more interesting aspect.

 Places lets you specify a location (school, home, park, etc.) and then opt to receive a notification whenever the child's device either enters or leaves that location.
 You simply enter an address for the location, then click-and-drag or pinch-and-zoom on the map to create the boundary that will trigger your notification.